-7.2.
+7.1.7.2.
 Certain services and facilities that are complementary to the functions for the direct operation of the nuclear power plant should be provided for the effective implementation of the management programmes and for ensuring safe operation of the plant.
 These are called 'supporting functions'.
 The 'services' are the expertise and assistance made available to the plant management to support the operation of the nuclear power plant.
 The 'facilities' are the equipment and systems necessary for these services.

-programme of an operating organization, these services and facilities may be provided either from within the organization or from outside sources, as appropriate.
+7.2.7.3.
+Depending on national practices and the extent of the nuclear power programme of an operating organization, these services and facilities may be provided either from within the organization or from outside sources, as appropriate.
 Whatever their source, they should be co-ordinated with the activities of the plant management and the arrangements should be sufficiently comprehensive to enable the management programmes to be implemented effectively.

-7.4.
-Examples of areas or activities that should be taken into consideration in connection with the supporting services provided by the operating organization to a nuclear power plant should include, but are not limited to, the following:
+7.3.7.4.Examples of areas or activities that should be taken into consideration in connection with the supporting services provided by the operating organization to a nuclear power plant should include, but are not limited to, the following:

-training of personnel; -quality assurance; -radiation protection and emergency preparedness; maintenance, surveillance and in-service inspection; waste management and environmental monitoring; safety review and assessment, including review of safety management; -core management and fuel handling, including procurement arrangements; and
+- training of personnel;

+- -quality assurance; - radiation protection and emergency preparedness; - maintenance, surveillance and in service inspection; - -waste management and environmental monitoring; - core management and fuel handling, including procurement arrangements; and - major modifications.

-7.5.
+7.4.7.5.
 The operating organization should arrange for the availability of personnel competent to undertake and/or sponsor independent assessments of design studies and development work for modifications on plant items important to safety.
 This service may be called on to provide assistance in the production of plant specifications, assessment of proposed designs and supervision of the engineering work.

-7.6.
-Appropriate services should be provided by the operating organization to assist the plant management in such areas as probabilistic methods in safety assessment, maintenance, planning for surveillance and in-service inspection, organization for the human technology interface and methodology for human performance analysis.
+7.5.7.6.
+Appropriate services should be provided by the operating organization to assist the plant management in such areas as probabilistic methods in safety assessment, maintenance, planning for surveillance and in service inspection, organization for the human technology interface and methodology for human performance analysis.

-7.7.
+7.6.7.7.
 The operating organization should ensure that separate operation management programmes (see Section 6) are efficiently integrated to optimize the day to day operation of the plant.
-For co-ordinating activities to have a bearing on safety and to assist in the prevention or resolution of conflicts, this integration should be undertaken throughout the operating organization under the direction of a designated person.
+For co ordinating activities to have a bearing on safety and to assist in the prevention or resolution of conflicts, this integration should be undertaken throughout the operating organization under the direction of a designated person.